11 Top Tips for Sleeping at a Festival

 There comes a time in everyone’s festival life that you just want to sleep.

-The trouble with UK festivals and sleep is that it’s absolutely freezing when you want to go to bed, but, if you’re lucky, boiling when you wake up.
+The trouble with UK festivals and sleep is that it’s freezing when you want to go to bed, but, if you’re lucky, boiling when you wake up.
 Anywhere in Europe, Oz or the USA and it’s generally scorching for the whole event – not good for getting any shut eye.
 Sleeping at festivals is also uncomfortable, noisy, claustrophobic and a pain in the ass to get out if you need the toilet in the middle of the night, like I usually do.

 You could think this is annoying and a reason not to go to a festival – or you could embrace it and count it as one of the 101 Reasons to Love Festivals.
 Always best to choose the latter.